HOUSE OF REPRESENTATIVES

 Dr. Fred Ikle, Distinguished Scholar, Center for Strategic and International Studies

 Dr. Nicholas Eberstadt, Visiting Scholar, American Enterprise Institute for Public Policy Research

 The Honorable Benjamin A. Gilman, a Representative in Congress from New York, and Chairman, Committee on International Relations

-Additional material submitted for the appendix:
+Additional information submitted for the record:

 House of Representatives,

 The Committee met, pursuant to notice, at 2:15 p.m. in room 2172, Rayburn House Office Building, Hon.
 Benjamin A. Gilman (chairman of the Committee) presiding.

 Chairman GILMAN.
 The Committee will come to order.